-Online plant buying has increased dramatically in the last decade, changing how gardeners find everything from common varieties to rare specimens.
+Buying plants online has increased dramatically over the past decade, changing how gardeners find everything from common varieties to rare specimens.
 However, the digital world of plants requires some "green knowledge" to ensure you get healthy, thriving additions to your garden.

 The online plant shopping experience has evolved considerably, with many established online retailers demonstrating in-depth expertise spanning over 25 years.
 Leading online plant retailers like Bakker cultivate their own stock in professional nurseries, and some grow more than a million plants from scratch.